johnstonskj/thrift-specs/docs/protocol-api.md

 }
 ```

-> In general most implementations will provide a common read/write API (a single class with all methods above for example) and therefore expect to operate with a bin-directional transport able to both read and write bytes.
-However, in some cases (Scheme for example) I/O is separated into read and write capabilities and so the protocol may be represented as two APIs, one for read and one for write.
+> In general most implementations will provide a common read/write API (a single class with all methods above for example) and therefore expect to operate with a bi-directional transport able to both read and write bytes.
+However, in some cases (Scheme for example) I/O is separated into distinct read and write capabilities and so the protocol may be represented as two APIs, one for read and one for write.

 **Example**